Aliskerovo: Geography

-Keperveyem is located just southeast of Bilibino, west of the Ilirney Range and east of Keperveyem and the Kyrganay Range.
-The Chuvanay Range rises to the west and southwest of the town, on the other side of the Maly Anyuy River.
+Aliskerovo is located southeast of Bilibino, west of the Ilirney Range.
+The settlement lies east of Keperveyem and the Kyrganay Range.
+The Chuvanay Range rises to the west and southwest, across the Maly Anyuy River.

 History

-The settlement was founded in 1961 and named after Soviet geologist Aziz Aliskerov, who played a significant role in the discovery and mapping of natural resources in this part of Russia.
+Aliskerovo was founded in 1961 and was named after Soviet geologist Aziz Aliskerov, who played a key role in the exploration and mapping of mineral resources in the region.